DVidal1205/obsidian-vault/Deitara/DM View/Sessions/Session 2.md

 ## Welcome to the New Dawn
 - Upon arriving at the New Dawn, the party will be greeted with two priests of the light, and will be asked their names.
 They will be given clean clothes, in either a shirt or blouse option, as well as shorts, pants, or a skirt.
 On the clothes are crests symbolizing the Pantheon.
+They will then go to Command Center and receive their IDs and room numbers.
 - The party, along with the 4 other refugees from the Ephara's Traveling Enchanters, will go on an tour of the New Dawn encampment to show them their new home.
 ### Tour Group
 - **Guide:** Maris - Human